 56 example.
 L. Daley said adding more open space for the town could be accomplished by clustering housing a little 57 closer, right now our ordinance is pretty restrictive.
 P. Amato added that brooks or wetlands should also not be 58 part of any lot.
 L. Daley agreed, indicating having historic features on a lot minimizes usable land.
 J. Langdell 59 said in 2016 or 2017 the Planning board talked about housing diversity.
-In Concord, a bill is going through about 60 tiny housing, asking if staff think it will pass?
-J. Cleghorn said the housing bill being considered would prohibit 61 towns from not allowing tiny homes by right.
-J. Langdell thinks there are some challenges in NH and it might be 62 part of the diversity we might consider.
-L. Daley said in Peterborough, they allow up to 3 accessory units on one 63 property; one of the challenges is that it might change the character of the neighborhood.
-That would be 64 considered multi-family housing and could offer some diversity.
+In concord, a bill is going through about 60 mini housing, asking if members think it will pass?
+J. Cleghorn said the housing bill being considered would 61 prohibit towns from not allowing tiny homes by right.
+J. Langdell thinks there are some challenges in NH and it might be part of the diversity we might consider.
+L. Daley said in Peterborough, they allow up to 3 accessory 62 63 units on one property; one of the challenges is that it might change the character of the neighborhood.
+That would 64 be considered multi-family housing and could offer some diversity.

-66 P. Amato said estate lots are typically larger lots and would only allow one home, but maybe we could look at 67 allowing more than one home on those lots?
-L. Daley said there are a few estate lots currently in town and we 68 have not addressed that in the ordinance; we can see how that all goes through legislation.
+66 P. Amato said estate lots are typically larger lots and would only allow one home, but maybe we could look at allowing more than one home on those lots?
+L. Daley said there are a few estate lots currently in town and we 67 68 have not addressed that in the ordinance; we can see how that all goes through legislation.
 D. Knott asked is there 69 any benefit to the tiny homes?
 L. Daley said one challenge could be sharing a septic system for example.
 It could 70 be looked at like The Reserve units.
 P. Amato asked about Hutchinson Point, those are smaller units.
 L. Daley 71 said tiny homes are even smaller than those units, if they are on town water and sewer, tiny homes might work in 72 Milford.
 J. Cleghorn asked if the Planning Board would want him to put together a presentation on tiny homes if 73 that legislation goes through?
-D. Knott answered yes.
-J. Langdell said yes and said a lot of work was previously 74 done by staff on that, it should be in the files and could be used.
-L. Daley said the Telegraph building on School 75 Street is coming before the Planning Board for a senior housing Site Plan.
-The maximum allowed density is only 76 two units based on the property size.
-L. Daley has been asked by other residents about multi-family, but the 77 ordinance is too restrictive, we need increased density in the downtown and we need to open up mixed use 78 developments.
-The trade-off is parking, L. Daley feels that is not insurmountable and can be addressed, J. 79 Langdell said maybe look at density to be used a certain distance from the oval but still be in Residence A. L. 80 Daley agreed and appreciated that comment.
+D. Knott answered ves.
+J. Langdell said ves and said a lot of work was previously 74 done with NRPC on that, so that could be used.
+L. Daley said the Telegraph building on School Street is coming 75 before the Planning Board for a senior housing Site Plan.
+The maximum allowed density is only two units based 76 on the property size.
+L. Daley has been asked by other residents about multi-family, but the ordinance is too 77 restrictive, we need increased density in the downtown and we need to open up mixed use developments.
+The 78 trade-off is parking.
+L. Daley feels that is not insurmountable and can be addressed.
+J. Langdell said maybe look 79 at density to be used a certain distance from the oval but still be in Residence A. L. Daley agreed and appreciated 80 that comment.
 J. Langdell said that would also help with pedestrian connectivity.
 81